newaetech/chipjabber-basicbbi/basicbbiv1/README.md

 ### Connections

-1. Connect a pulse generator to the MOSFET gate.
+1. Connect a pulse generator to the `Pulse Input`.
 In the COSADE BBI work, the ChipWhisperer-Lite is used.
-The signal routed to the on-board mosfet is tapped off at JP8, the center pin as the "glitch_lp" mosfet drive signal.
+You can use either the HS2 output, or if you need to use HS2 for clock output, the header JP8 has the signals routed to the "glitch_lp" and "glitch_hp" MOSFETs.
+The center pin has the "glitch_lp" mosfet drive signal, and can be routed to the `Pulse input` of the BBI probe.

-2. Connect a power source that has a 100~mA current limit to the probe.
-A 75-ohm resistor tries to limit current, but at 30V this means up to 400mA will flow.
+2. Connect a 0V to 30V power source that has a 100~mA current limit to the probe.
+A 75-ohm resistor tries to limit current, but at 30V this means up to 400mA will flow, so it is preferred if you have a current limited supply.

 3. Place the bbi probe over your WLCSP device.
 If you aren't sure if the package exposes the die backside, use a DMM to check for a 20K-400K resistance between the die backside and VCC or GND.